Ed-Fi-Exchange-OSS/Meadowlark/docs/LOCALHOST.md

 ### OpenSearch

-Open the [DevTools console](http://localhost:5601/app/dev_tools#/console) in a browser and run this dangerous command:
+Open the [DevTools console](http://localhost:5601/app/dev_tools#/console) in a browser and run these dangerous commands:

+Delete all documents:

 ```none
 POST */_delete_by_query